mautic/developer-documentation-new/docs/plugins/mvc.rst

 .. vale on

 This controller also extends ``CommonController`` and is a companion to some of the built-in JavaScript helpers.
-See *JavaScript methods* for more information.

 Models
 ******